Boston Police Department: Overtime fraud cases

 In early September 2020, United States Attorney Andrew Lelling indicted nine former and current Boston police officers for allegedly collecting more than $200,000 in fraudulent overtime payments while working in the department's evidence warehouse.

 In 2024, 7 Boston police officers were paid over $500,000, although there were no mentions of charges being filed.

 Alleged child rapist as union president

 In April 2021, The Boston Globe reported that a 1995 internal investigation by the BPD concluded that Patrick M. Rose Sr., a BPD patrolman, had likely sexual assaulted a 12-year-old child.
 The BPD did not act on that finding.
 Instead, Rose kept his badge, served for another 21 years, and was elected president of the Boston Police Patrolmen's Association.
-He was ultimately arrested and on November 20, 2020, Rose was indicted in Suffolk Superior Court on thirty three counts related to sexual assault of children, including sixteen counts of child rape.
+He was ultimately arrested and on November 20, 2020, Rose was indicted in Suffolk County Superior Court on thirty three counts related to sexual assault of children, including sixteen counts of child rape.
 During his time in the BPD, the department did nothing to limit his interactions with children, including allowing Rose to work on child sexual assault cases.